crate/cratedb-fivetran-destination/README.md

 securely move data from 650+ sources including SaaS applications, databases, ERPs, and files to data warehouses, data lakes, and more.

+## Requirements

+The package is based on [CrateDB's SQLAlchemy dialect] package.
+It will be automatically installed when installing the Fivetran adapter.

+You can run [CrateDB Self-Managed] or start using [CrateDB Cloud], see [CrateDB Installation], or [CrateDB Cloud Console].

 ## Installation

 ```bash